-There, we were met by a pan flutist, a drummer and several women, brightly dressed in pleated skirts, leggings and monteras (sombrero-style hats).
+There, we were met by a pan flutist, a drummer, and several women.
+The women were brightly dressed in pleated skirts, leggings, and monteras (sombrero-style hats).
 They welcomed us with much fanfare, perhaps because they hoped we would soon be buying some of their handicrafts.

 Inside, the leader of the group asked us to identify ourselves, one by one—name, age, country of origin, and marital status.
 They seemed fascinated by our personal information.
 Ironically, I learned more about the other hikers through this blunt method of interrogation than had been volunteered on its own.

 In Peru, Kichwa, along with Spanish, is an official language and the native language of approximately half of the population, most of which lives in the highlands.
-Carmen, our tour guide, translated for us.
+Our tour guide Carmen translated for us.

 The women are members of the Munay Ttica Association.
 They provide a traditional lunch and a cultural experience in exchange for the opportunity to sell their woven handicrafts.